oernster/3D-printing-info/README.md

 ### stls: sources of STL files throughout the web + my personal collections that are continually updated.

+### colour-swap: a guide to filament changing mid print.

 ### diagrams-schematics: self explanatory.

 ## This directory: